I used to think that traveling with kids (just as I used to think about homeschooling) is a LOT of work, very little enjoyment, and super expensive.

-We need to carry stuff we wouldn’t otherwise, like toys.
-And there’s the need to meet more people’s need.
+And we need to carry stuff we wouldn’t otherwise, like toys.
+There’s also the need to meet more people’s need.

 BUT, let me tell you, it’s ALL FREAKING AMAZING!

 Kids surprise and amaze us every single day.
 They make dull moments full of life.
 They learn stuff in the strangest moments.

 And when they’re asleep, it makes everything worth it!

 Plus, they’re a lot cuter than us on the photos.

 Tips for traveling with kids